BCDRBCDR Is No Longer Just About Backup

 Real-Time Recovery as Standard

 Delays in recovery are unacceptable.
-Continuous data protection reduces data loss.
-Live replication mirrors systems across environments.
-Failover occurs instantly.
-Users notice no disruption.
-Real-time recovery defines resilience.
-Recovery remains invisible.
-Productivity continues without pause.
+To minimize impact, continuous data protection reduces data loss.
+Through live replication, systems mirror operations seamlessly across environments.
+As a result, failover occurs instantly, and users notice no disruption.
+Moreover, real-time recovery truly defines resilience.
+In essence, recovery remains invisible, and productivity continues without pause.

 Cloud-Centric Continuity